Guswib/Potentiostat_Shield/README.md

 #Software
 The supplied software controls the shield, but also permits communication to a computer via serial commands.
 The BAUD rate is set to 115200.

 The following table showes the commands that can be used to control the potentiostat.
 Values within a "[x]" are optional.
 All commands sent generate a responds from the potentiostat.
-All arguments should be seperated with a  normal space.
+All command arguments are integers should be seperated with a normal space.
 All commands and replies end with a newline "\n".

 | Command | Argument    | Info    |
 | :-----: | :---: | :---: |